 Ulaanbaatar has a couple of distinctions: It’s the coldest capital city in the world, with temperatures dipping down to -40 degrees Celsius in the winter, and its average annual temperature is also below freezing (-2.4° C).
 For a couple of winter months, it’s also one of the most polluted cities in the world, with air quality five times worse than Beijing’s on a bad day.
 These two facts are connected, since January and February are the coldest months, and the most polluted.
-The smoke I’m smelling early in the morning is from home heaters, which burn wood and charcoal, and in poorer neighborhoods, old tires, plastic, and other waste.
+The smoke I’m smelling early in the morning is from home heaters, which burn wood and raw coal, and in poorer neighborhoods, old tires, plastic, and other waste.

 We knew about Mongolia’s problem with air pollution before we came and brought a supply of pollution masks designed to filter out particulates, which are the most serious problem (as I’ll explain in a bit).
 Emma’s school here in UB also sold pollution masks back in October, so we bought a couple of those, too, since they were billed as filtering not only fine particulates, but also viruses and allergens.
 Another teacher here advised me to buy indoor air filters for our apartment, and now I know why.
 We’ll be doing that this weekend.
 They’ll go along with the humidifiers we already bought because the air is so dry.